 In many cases, the best way to charge glow in the dark tape is with ambient light or fluorescent lights.
 This can be done by leaving it in a sunny spot during the day.

 In my opinion, the glow in the dark tape is a fail.
 It might be useful in certain situations, but not for what I’d hoped for, which was keeping seniors safer in the dark.

 Here’s my YouTube video review of the tape:

 One of our amazing readers sent us a few strips of a glow in the dark product that she uses and is very fond of.
 She wrote…

 I have tested products from many companies, and found that the commercial companies that manufacture photoluminescent products for building fire exits were the best quality.
 Here’s one to check out: AmericanPermalight.com.
 I tested and compared a few brands, and found that a company in Texas called: Technoglowproducts.com – has the best tape!
 It is bright and lasts all night long!
 It is vinyl with adhesive backing.Daria

-  But they can certainly be used to help guide someone safely through an area such as stairs or a pathway.
+But they can certainly be used to help guide someone safely through an area such as stairs or a pathway or other basic needs.